 “People are disturbed not by things, but by the view they take of them.” -Epictetus

 How often do you use either a possessive adjective or pronoun in your daily communication at home or at work?
 Does their pervasive use bring about happiness by showing true possession of something or someone?
 Or do they harbor seeds of unhappiness and disappointment by having us irrationally believe that we possessive objects or people when we, in fact, do not?

 We commonly use possessive adjectives and pronouns to show ownership of things.
 “This is my car.”
 Is it?
 You pay for it, you insure it and drive it, but is it really yours?
 What if it is stolen.
 Whose is it now?
 More importantly, how does your perceived possession help you deal with the loss?
 “I can’t believe my car was stolen!
 Who would steal my car?”
 This an extreme example but even a scratch on your car can trigger strong emotions due to your perceived possession.

 Think of all the hurt and conflict that results from things done to people’s perceived possessions.
 Possessions end up possessing us.
-At any time, any object you possess can be damaged, destroyed, or lost.
+At any time, any object you possess can be damaged, destroyed, stolen, or lost.
 Your belief about the possession ails you, not what happens to it.
 The stolen car itself does not cause your grief, rather it is your perception of the car you once used!
-Having less possessive attachment to an object results in a less reactive manner when something goes awry.
-Your happiness also benefits when objects and seen for what they truly are.
+Having a less possessive attachment to an object results in a less reactive response when something goes awry.
+Your happiness also benefits when you truly see objects for what they are–things.

 We often use possessive adjectives and pronouns to show possession in relationships.
 “This is my son.”
 “My spouse is waiting for me.”
 Showing possession in relationships is equally misleading.
 You cannot possess a person.
 Rationally we know this, however, deceptive possessive language clouds ourability to make this distinction clear.
 “There is no way my son would ever steal, but some other thirteen-year-old would!”
 My spouse would never leave me!”